.

 Relationship with humans

-People sometimes capture young seriemas and tame them, keeping them with poultry to warn of predators.
+People sometimes capture young seriemas and tame them, keeping them with poultry to ward off predators.

 Prehistoric relatives

-The two extant species of seriema are thought to be the closest living relatives of a group of gigantic (up to ten feet tall) carnivorous "terror birds", the phorusrhacoids, which are known from fossils from South and North America.
+The two extant species of seriema are thought to be the closest living relatives of a group of gigantic (up to tall) carnivorous "terror birds", the phorusrhacids, which are known from fossils from South and North America.
 Several other related groups, such as the idiornithids and bathornithids were part of Palaeogene faunas in North America and Europe and possibly elsewhere too.
 However, the fossil record of the seriemas themselves is not good, with a single prehistoric species (Chunga incerta) having been described to date.
+Some of the fossils from the Eocene fauna of the Messel Pit (i.e. Salimia and Idiornis) have also been suggested to be seriemas

 The seriemas have an extensible second claw that is raised from the ground.
 Although this resembles the "sickle claw" of Velociraptor and its relatives, it is probably not used in the same way.